ubc-library-rc/digital-exhibits-survey/content/digital-storytelling-tools.md

 Northwestern University Knight Lab “develops prototypes, projects and services that help make information meaningful and promote quality journalism, storytelling and content on the internet” (Projects, Knight Lab).
 Knight Lab produces free, open source storytelling tools such as StoryMaps, Timeline, Juxtapose, etc.

-## StorymapsJS
+## StorymapJS

-StoryMaps is a visual tool that helps you tell a story using visuals and maps.
+StoryMapJS is a visual tool that helps you tell a story using visuals and maps.

 ### Getting Started with StorymapsJS